VaultaFoundation/docs/native/02_core-concepts/20_accounts.md

 ## Public/private keys

-Every EOS account is ultimately controlled by a key pair (public and corresponding private key).
+Every Vaulta account is ultimately controlled by a key pair (public and corresponding private key).
 While the public key is used to identify the account on the blockchain and can be publicly known, the private key which is used to sign each transaction must be kept secret at all times.